 Another trial is reviewing pemetrexed and cisplatin, with the option to substitute for carboplatin after the first cycle, in combination with an antibody called durvalumab.
 Durvalumab is a checkpoint inhibitor that works by blocking molecular interactions required for normal cell growth and death cycles.

 Getting treatment for mesothelioma?
 Our free Mesothelioma Treatment Planner can help you stay organized and take charge of your health.

 Carboplatin is often favored over cisplatin, a similar platinum-based chemotherapy drug, because carboplatin has fewer side effects.

-Some people who take carboplatin don’t experience any side effects at all.
+Some people taking carboplatin don’t experience any side effects.

 However, carboplatin is still an aggressive cancer-fighting drug with possible side effects.